What is homophobia and how does it impact those around you?

 1989 – in Berlin, a pink granite plaque in the shape of triangle was placed outside a subway station in the area of the city where gay culture was celebrated in the years before the rise of the Nazi regime.
 The plaque states: “Killed and forgotten, the homosexual victims of National Socialism.”

 2008 – the Memorial to Homosexuals Persecuted under Nazism was unveiled in Berlin across the street from the Memorial to the Murdered Jews of Europe.
 Visitors to the monument look inside a small window to watch two alternating videos: either two young men kissing or two women kissing.

 According to Ken Setterington, the video and the monument “act as a strong reminder that these two young men would certainly have been arrested and probably would have died if they had lived during the Nazi period” (101).
 The wording on a nearby plaque concludes:

 Because of its history, Germany has a special responsibility to actively oppose the violation of gay and lesbian human rights.
 In many parts of the world, people continue to be persecuted for their sexuality: homosexual love remains illegal and a kiss can be dangerous.

 With this memorial, the Federal Republic of Germany intends to honor the victims of persecution and murder, to keep alive the memory of injustice, and to create a lasting symbol of opposition to enmity, intolerance, and the exclusion of gay men and lesbians.

 Canadian Centre for Gender and Sexual Diversity

-People are born as heterosexuals or homosexuals, and some are bisexual.
-While a person might be born as one sex they may identify as the other sex.
+People are born heterosexual or homosexual, and some are bisexual.
 Young people who do not fit easily into the standard heterosexual mold often experience painful exclusion and bullying.
 Some of them even take their own lives out of desperation.
 In order to be compassionate and understanding, we must educate ourselves about the different types of people in our world.